 Eventually in mid-afternoon, the rain stopped.
 I stood watch for a few minutes so Melanie could go below and change into dry clothes and warm up.
 Looking at the weather and the forecast for the night, we decided it was probably worthwhile to try and head on straight to Mackinaw City.
 I called the marina and they did have a spot so the decision was made to head there instead of our Anchorage, which if the wind came from the predicted direction, would have been a very unpleasant night of rolling and rocking and possible anchor dragging – not fun in the middle of the night.
 Clouds thinned out and the sun made a weak appearance, the wind changed in our favor so that we were able to make an easy six knots.
 The wind from behind and the waves from behind made the ride got a lot smoother!

-We were able to arrive at the marina 7:30 and thankfully, beside a short 10 to 15 minute drizzle, we had no more rain and the Sun even peeked out.
-We were safety tied up when the Sun set and were greeted with colorful clouds and a confirmation of our decision when the wind switched to the northwest and picked up in strength to 15 – 20 mph.
+We were able to arrive at the marina by 7:30 and thankfully, beside a short 10 to 15 minute drizzle, we had no more rain and the sun even peeked out.
+We were safely tied up when the sun set and were greeted with colorful clouds and a confirmation of our decision when the wind switched to the northwest and picked up in strength to 15 – 20 mph.
 Our anchor spot would have been miserable had we not decided to come straight to Mackinaw City.
 After we tied up, we wandered around looking at stores just to get off the boat and stretch our legs and give the dog a bit of a break.
-Then we found a place for a quick bite to eat before returning back to the boat turning in.
+Then we found a place for a quick bite to eat before returning back to the boat to turn in for the night.

 Next morning we were blessed with blue skies and temps in the upper 50s!
 Who would guess that in the middle of summer we’d have to wear jackets to stay warm.
 We filled the water tanks, ate breakfast and prepped the boat for departure.
 There was a gentle breeze, unfortunately out of the exact direction we were headed.
 We sucked down a good cup of coffee, filled up our water tanks and then shoved off.